erumi321/HadesUILib/README.md

 * Text fields using the OSK
 * Slider dragging: Sliding turned on when double clicked, follows mouse until mouse double clicked again to turn mouse follow off, or mouse leaves the slider
 * Creating Sub-menus that dont re-enable input on close, effectively making in menu pop-up systems
+* Scrolling lists
+  * Scrolls at x items meanign entierly new items appear veery time you scroll